Last updated on April 2nd, 2022 at 10:28 am

 Challenging to finance home variants can include properties built or converted into dwellings more than 10 years ago, properties with flying or creeping freehold which comprises 15% or less of the total floor area, properties with more than one annexe or self-contained part of the property, properties where there is a self-contained part of the property or annexe, i.e. basement flat etc and properties where Japanese Knotweed is present.

-Challenging to finance home titles include properties with a sinking fund of 7% or more of the property sale price when the property is sold, properties without a kitchen or bathroom, derelict property or where part of the building is in severe disrepair and needs demolishing, asbestos construction and properties that has never been registered with the land registry.
+Challenging to finance home titles include properties with a sinking fund of 7% or more of the property sale price when the property is sold, properties without a kitchen or bathroom, derelict properties or where part of the building is in severe disrepair and needs demolishing, asbestos construction and properties that have never been registered with the land registry.